 If you need help choosing a major, the OneStop 'Choose A Major' checklist will link you to resources on campus that can help you make your decision.

 - When you’re ready to choose, you'll need to contact your college advisement center to officially declare a major.
 Click the visit it link on the 'Find Academic Advisement' task below to find your advisement center.

 When you applied to BYU you submitted all credit earned from non-U.S. schools to IERF (www.ierf.org/byu-ces) or WES (www.wes.org).
 These companies evaluated your work and recommended credit that may be transferable.

-Now that you are admitted, it may be helpful to provide course syllabi (translated, if necessary) to your major's Academic Advisement Center to see if your transfer credit will fill a BYU requirement.
-If you have questions about your transfer work, contact the Transfer Evaluation Office (801) 422-8522.
+Now that you are admitted, it may be helpful to provide course syllabi (translated, if necessary) to your major's Academic Advisement Center to see if your transfer credit will fill a major requirement.
+If you have questions about your transfer work and fulfilling core requirements, contact the Transfer Evaluation Office (801) 422-8522.

 If you have lived outside of the United States or Canada for six months or more within the last five years, you are required by Utah state law to have a tuberculosis skin test.

 Failure to comply with this Utah State Law by the first day of classes will result in a TB hold being placed on your record.
 This hold prevents you from changing classes and registering for future semesters.
 Ultimately, failure to comply with this requirement may result in you being withdrawn from the University.
 If you are an international student, your student visa status may be terminated.
 If you have any questions, please call (801) 422-5134 or (801) 422-7711.

 You can set up an appointment to have the TB test by calling the Student Health Center at (801) 422-2771.
 A small fee will be charged for the test.
 The county health department can also administer the test for a minimal fee.
 You will need to fax appropriate documentation to BYU Medical Records at (801) 422-0761.
 Contact the BYU Student Health Center for more information and questions.